Ship Info – Sail Croatia on our Small Ship Cruises

 1. Luxury Ships with Balcony Deck – see our LUX cruises here

-a) Balcony Deck Cabins
+a) Balcony Deck Cabins (instead of ‘Main Deck’ cabins)

-c) Porthole Cabins
+c) Lower Deck ‘Porthole’ Cabins

 2. Deluxe & Deluxe Superior Ships (no balcony cabins on any of these ships)